RTSProductions/RTSEngine/README.md

 }
 ```
 Now if we start we should see a little green blob where you put the `p`.
-But we can't move him, luckly we are reciveing input from the player so all we need to do is use it.
+But we can't move him, luckily we are receiving input from the player so all we need to do is use it.
 So in the `OnUpdate` method add:
 ```cs
             if (player != null)